canonical/opensearch-operator/docs/how-to/monitoring-cos/enable-cos.md

 The dashboard filters for juju-specific elements, e.g. application name, unit, model;
 and also OpenSearch’s cluster and roles.
-The cluster dropdown allows to select which cluster we want to see the statistics from:
+The cluster dropdown lets you choose which cluster’s statistics to display.

-It is also possible to select a subset of nodes following roles.
-That can select nodes across models or applications as well.
+You can also filter the view by selecting specific node roles, including nodes that span different models or applications.

 ![Charmed-Opensearch Dashboard 1|690x342](img/dash1.png)